 Beginning in 2009, one of the UWF terrestrial archaeological field schools conducted archaeological survey designed to locate the northernmost Spanish mission associated with Pensacola's colonial presidios, Mission San Joseph de Escambe.
 Using a combination of historical records and systematic shovel testing, the well-preserved mission site was located along the Escambia River in the community of Molino, Florida.
 Continuing research at the site will include a UWF summer field school in 2010.

 UWF Public archaeology returned to downtown Pensacola in the summers of 2005 and 2006.
 Excavations were conducted at the Commanding Officer’s compound inside the former colonial fort that was located downtown between 1756 and 1821.
-Today, this area is within the UWF Historic Pensacola Village behind the T.T.
-Wentworth State Museum and has been set aside as an “archaeological” park.
+Today, this area is within the UWF Historic Pensacola Village behind the Pensacola Museum of History and has been set aside as an “archaeological” park.

 Pensacola was the site of three 18th century frontier presidios (fortified frontier settlements) supported by New Spain (Mexico) to protect the western border of Spanish West Florida from French intrusion from Louisiana.
 The presidios were named Santa Maria de Galve (1698-1719), Santa Rosa (1722-1752), and San Miguel (1754-1763).
 The first two presidios were destroyed - the French burned Santa Maria and Presidio Santa Rosa was destroyed by a hurricane.
 Presidio Santa Rosa can be considered the "Crown Jewel" of Pensacola's 3 presidios.
 Not only was it the largest Mexican/Hispanic colonial settlement on the Gulf of Mexico, but it is the best preserved because of its catastrophic ending, immediate abandonment, and following isolation.
 The site has been nominated for inclusion in the National Register of Historic Places.